 \subsection{Decomposition lemmas}

 We now state and prove the lemmas that are used in the proof of Lemma \ref{lem:mainlem}.
 All lemmas stated in this section, except Lemma \ref{lemma:oneletter} involve substitutions that admit at least two distinct letters in their normalized directive sequence.
+In Lemma \ref{lemma:oneletter} we handle the one-letter case separately.
 The statements and proof rely on Notation \ref{notation}.

 \begin{lemma} Let $\sigma$ and $\tau $ be episturmian substitutions such that $\sigma^n =\tau^m$, for $n,m \geq 2$, with $\sigma$ and $\tau$ both admitting at least two distinct letters in their normal form.
 If one of the two words $Z_{\sigma^n}$ or $Z_{\tau^m}$ has an error, then the other one also has an error. \end{lemma}